 Chloe has tested positive for FIV (Feline Immunodeficiency Virus), a disease that suppresses her immune system.
 But Chloe is a perfectly healthy cat, with no signs of being slowed down by FIV!
 Most cats with FIV live long, healthy lives with no symptoms at all.
 The disease is not spread through casual contact -- like the sharing of litter boxes, water and food bowls, or through snuggling and playing with other cats.
 FIV is almost exclusively spread through deep penetrating bite wounds, and a neutered/spayed FIV+ cat is extremely unlikely to infect other cats if properly introduced.
 For more information about FIV, visit http://bestfriends.org/resources/faqs-about-feline-immunodeficiency-virus-fiv..

 Interested in adopting?
 Questions about this cat?
 Please complete our adoption form at www.ohioalleycat.org/adoption-form.
 We will contact you to discuss the adoption process and answer your questions.
-The adoption fee for this cat is $50, which helps pay for their medical and daily care expenses.
-A second cat can be adopted at the same time for no extra cost (2 cats for $50).
+During June, the adoption fee for this cat is $10, which helps pay for their medical and daily care expenses.
 Note: Part of the adoption process is a face-to-face meeting.